Search for exciting venues and eventsFind a Venue

 If you need advice or help finding venues or event suppliers, use our free helpline service.

-Industri Management’s newest property mixes the company’s love of an industrial, blank canvas with privacy and high-tech specs.
+Blank Canvas' newest property mixes the company’s love of an industrial space with privacy and high-tech specs.
 We had a snoop around Purple Door at Piccadilly just before it held its first event.

 In the 1800s, this was the home of the Royal Institute of Painters in Water Colours.
 More recently, in the 1980s, it was a nightclub called Xenon – famous for hosting Freddie Mercury’s 36th birthday party.
 Piccadilly’s newest event space has quite a history, then.
 Its most recent, and least glamorous, guise was as a Gala casino.
 When Industri took over the space 18 months ago, one of the first things it did was to remove the false ceiling, and the security cameras hidden behind it.